Concluding the eight-part journey down the Black Cart:

 The highest bleachfield on the Candren Burn was at Foxbar, followed by two at Causewayend, a mill and bleachfield at Lounsdale, then further bleachfields at Hillfoot, Bredisland, and two at Meiklerigs.
 Much of the burn is now culverted among Paisley suburbia, forgotten until heavy rain causes it to rise and flood property.

 The burn then passes under the Johnstone Canal, where the poet Tannahill drowned, then through the site of Ferguslie Cotton Mills, to Millarston Bleachfield.
 Finally, it crossed Paisley Moss.
 After the burn passes under what is now the Johnstone Bypass (A737), it enters the Black Cart below Candren itself, near Blackstoun.
 Candren Bleachfield, was one of the earliest in the county, established by 1752.

 By the 1780s each field on the burn covered at least two acres, though Causewayend (East) and Lounsdale, both owned by John Craig, were already three times this size.
 As well as using the burn for process water, most of the bleachfields had water powered wash mills, and latterly added other power driven machinery.
 Several small reservoirs were built along the burn to store water.
 The largest survives as Durrockstock Pond.
 The workers cottages for the bleachfields were the core of the settlements which now form Paisley’s southern suburbs.

 The Black Cart from its source to Clyde has powered at least 50 mills and water driven industries.
 Some of the traditional grain and waulk mills lasted for centuries, others only a few decades.
-Some remain to be rediscovered.
+Some remain to be redis

 © 2017 Stuart Nisbet, Renfrewshire Local History Forum